chattcp/docs/src/tcp-analysis-using-chattcp.md

 ![Chat window](/images/tcp-analysis-using-chattcp/analysis-main-workspace.png)

-A Chat includes: sender IP:PORT, the state of the connection after the packet is sent, packet sending time, seq, ack, flags, Payload (if any), and description.
+A Chat includes: sender IP:PORT, the state of the connection after the packet is sent, packet sending time, seq, ack, flags, Payload (if any), and note.

 ![One chat](/images/tcp-analysis-using-chattcp/chat-struct.png)